linkml/linkml-model/specification/02instances.md

 # LinkML Instances

-## Functional Instance Syntax and Structure
+## Abstract Functional Instance Syntax and Structure

-This specification provides a grammar for a **functional syntax** for expressing LinkML instances.
-This syntax is not intended for data exchange, but instead for unambiguous describing data in LinkML.
+This specification provides a grammar for a **functional syntax** for expressing the structure of LinkML instances.
+A LinkML instance is a tree-like structure conforming to the syntax specified here.

+This syntax is not intended for data exchange, but instead for unambiguous describing data in LinkML in a way that is independent of any particular syntax.

-[Section 6](06mapping) specifies how the instance model is converted to JSON, YAML, and RDF.
+[Section 6](06mapping) specifies how the instance model is serialized as JSON, YAML, and RDF, and guidelines for mapping to object-oriented programming representations.

+This section uses BNF to define the structure of the LinkML instance abstract model.
+We also include UML-style diagrams for informative purposes.

 ### Instances

-An instance is either one of four *definition* types, or a collection, or the special token `None`.
+An instance is a tree-like structure conforming to either one of four *definition* types, or a *collection*, or the special token `None`.
 The four definition types are subdivided into instances of classes (aka objects), or atomic instances:

 > **Instance** := **None** | **InstanceOfClass** | **AtomicInstance** | **CollectionInstance**